c-schubert/of-cpad-library/README.md

 ## Evaluation of results
 Under ./eval there a some exemplary julia script and functions which should make the evaluation of results quite simple.

+## Disclaimer

+*The project in which the work on this solver was fundet is over by now, so I wont be able to make many enhancements in the near future myself.
+We hope there will be future projects to make more enhancements to these solver collection.
+Nevertheless if there may be any pull request I will try to have a look ...*

+## Acknowledgment
+The authors gratefully acknowledge the support of the German Research Foundation (Deutsche Forschungsgemeinschaft – DFG) during the DFG project PF 394/24-1 (2016-2019).